3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 • One employee is assigned to write a job description

-• The job description is posted in all relevant areas (websites, newspapers, etc.)
+• The job description is posted in all relevant areas, such as websites and job boards

 • Job applications are collected